AyubsWrld/Zettelkatsen/Scribbles/Assignment 1.md

  * STATE : Current State of the room the agent is currently in ( dirty / clean )
  * Potential Actions : Suck dirt , Stay idle , Move (CW , CCW ).
 */
-	if percept[current_room].isdirty then
+	if percept[current_room].isDirty then
 		SD
 		return CW// Direction is arbitrary
+	// Otherwise just move clockwise
 	return CW
 ```

 **Why the problem is trivial and further explanation** : Since the performance measure is based solely on the number of clean rooms at the end of 11 actions , we can begin at any arbitrary room and exhaustively go through every room and clean them .
 Since the worst case cost *( every room including the starting room being dirty )*  is 11 actions then this simple snippet of code will be considered rational when examined utilizing the performance measure  .

 **b) The reason why this agent is rational because:**
-- It prioritizes cleaning dirty rooms immediately when encountered
+- It cleans dirty rooms immediately when encountered
 - Since the performance measure is solely contingent on the number of rooms  after 11 actions  , we only concern ourselves with moving and cleaning at any chance we get as in the worst case scenario ( 11 actions ) all rooms will be clean regardless of whether we chose to rotate clockwise or counter clockwise .
 - It continues moving when no immediate dirty rooms are found, ensuring complete coverage